-To the students who wish to farm, to accept employment in a farm-related industry, or to engage in professional agriculture, the College offers courses designed to better fit them for the line of endeavour they wish to follow.
+To the student who wishes to farm, to accept employ-

+ment in a farm-related industry, or to engage in professional agriculture, the College offers courses designed to better fit him for the line of endeavor he wishes to follow.

-Agriculture offers to the alert person the widest possible field for study and opportunity.
-Its problems are a challenge to the keenest minds that can be brought to bear upon them, and it offers to many a young person the possibility of a career that will bring opportunity for useful service and distinction.
+Agriculture offers to the alert man the widest possible field for study and opportunity.
+Its problems are a challenge to the keenest minds that can be brought to bear upon them, and it offers to many a young man the possibility of a career that will bring opportunity for useful service and distinction.

-The record of the graduates of this institution, over the seventy-five years the College has been in existence, is conclusive evidence that students can obtain a sound agricultural education in the courses offered at the Nova Scotia Agricultural College, located on a 550 acre property at Bible Hill, a mile north-east of Truro, Nova Scotia.
+The record of the graduates of this institution, over the seventy-three years the College has been in existence, is conclusive evidence that students can obtain a sound agricultural education in the courses offered at the Nova Scotia Agricultural College, located on a 550 acre property at Bible Hill, a mile north-east of Truro, Nova Scotia.

 The College is well equipped with buildings.
-Cumming Hall, Harlow Institute, Agricultural Engineering Building, Collins

-Horticultural Building, Dairy Building, Cox Institute of Agricultural Technology, Boulden Building, Agricultural Mechanics Building, Hancock Veterinary Building and a modern farm building complex provide adequate teaching facilities for all subjects offered and offices and laboratories for a large proportion of the staff of the Nova Scotia Department of Agriculture and Marketing.
+Cumming Hall, Harlow Institute, The Agricultural Engineering Building, The Collins Horticultural Building, The Dairy Building, The Cox Institute of Agricultural Technology, The Boulden Building, The Agricultural Mechanics Building, The Hancock Veterinary Building and a modern farm building complex provide adequate teaching facilities for all subjects offered and offices and laboratories for a large proportion of the staff of the Nova Scotia Department of Agriculture and Marketing.
 Fraser House, Trueman House and Chapman House provide living accommodations for male and female students.
-The most recent additions are a complete and modern Athletic Centre, a new building housing a modern dining facility and student centre, and opened in this 75th anniversary year, the Alumni Theatre.
+The most recent addition is a complete and modern Athletic Centre.